-SyncCal allows you to share your iOS calendars (e.g. Exchange calendars) via Google Calendar with other people.
+SyncCal allows you to sync and (if you want) share your iOS calendars (e.g. Outlook/Exchange calendars) via Google Calendar.
 E.g. if you would like to share your work calendar with your family, you can do it this way.
 And if you (or your employer) doesn't want the events' details to be uploaded to Google Calendar, you can only upload empty events instead, so that your family knows at least the times of your events.

 Just do the following: